brucezheng/biblereading/README.md

+# Finish Reading the Bible!

 This is single page web application to help users create bible reading plans.
 I wanted to go for the simplest possible implementation - there's really no server side logic at all.
-One benefit of this is that you can run this on your computer just by loading index.html.
+You can easily open index.html in your browser to run this.

-This is basically a large webform that boots the user to a confirmation page, which contains the bible reading plan.
+It's basically a large webform so most of the logic is form validation or dynamically changing the form to show extra options in certain cases.
+Once submitted, users are taken to a screen that gives them the bible reading plan.

+We have two "views", which are just large container divs.
+In order to switch views, we just hide and show them by using the `display` style.
+This acts as a very rudimentary view system.
+There is of course, no refresh persistence or history states as a result of this choice.

 In terms of JS frameworks, the only libraries used are jQuery and jQuery UI.

-In order to switch views, we just hide and show "views".
-This acts as a very rudimentary view system.
-There is of course, no refresh persistence or history stack as a result of this choice.

-Feature list
+Roadmap
 * P0 - Reading summary text
 * P0 - Generating bible reading plan view
 * P0 - "Print" button on reading plan view